inhumantsar/ifttt-pocket-webhook/README.md

 # ifttt-pocket-webhook

-Accepts incoming calls from Pocket via IFTTT and keeps a daily log of them in S3.
+Accepts incoming calls from Pocket via IFTTT and keeps a daily log of them in JSON on S3.
+Built for AWS Lambda.